-In this quarter’s thought-leadership panel, we invited three of our most innovative customers to chat about their experiences with remote onboarding, the ideas that’ve worked best for them, and the winning formula for experience-driven onboarding that drives business results.
+In this quarter’s thought-leadership panel, we invited three of our most innovative customers to chat about their experiences with virtual onboarding, the ideas that’ve worked best for them, and the winning formula for experience-driven, virtual onboarding that drives business results.

 Without further ado – here’s what we learned from Jenn Perry, Shopify’s Onboarding Logistics Manager; Robert Hicks, Group HR Director for Reward Gateway; and Darren Grant, Global Onboarding Manager for Cisco Meraki.